John Rhea Barton Willing: Early life

-His maternal grandfather, and namesake, was Dr. John Rhea Barton, an orthopedic surgeon best remembered for describing Barton's fracture.
+His maternal grandfather, and namesake, was Dr. John Rhea Barton, an orthopedic surgeon known for describing Barton's fracture.
 His paternal great-grandfather was Thomas Willing, mayor of Philadelphia and the first president of First Bank of the United States.

 Willing entered the University of Pennsylvania in 1881 and graduated with an A.B. degree in 1885.
 There, he was a member of the Fraternity of Delta Psi (St. Anthony Hall).
 He graduated from Christ Church, Oxford in 1886.